sky-orion/ResNet-for-Image-classification-task/README.md

 ## requirement
 python=>=3.7
 pytorch>=2.0
-has beed tested on linux and windows
+all code has beed tested on linux and windows